-Then, write down the main topics you want to cover in the article and arrange these topics so that it makes the most sense to your audience.
-Make your outline more useful by listing the material you want to cover in each of the main topics.
+Then, write down the main topics you want to cover in the article and arrange these topics so that the information makes the most sense to your audience.
+Make your outline more useful by listing the material you want to cover in each main topic.

 As you develop your outline, make sure this main idea is clearly stated in the beginning and perpetuated throughout the outline.

 As you develop an outline for an informational article, ask yourself these questions to make sure the article content and order will give your audience the best experience:

 - Is the outline organized in a logical and practical format?
 Be sure to discuss necessary skills and concepts before more complex subjects.